sushmarchandran/iter8-kfserving/docs/metrics_custom.md

 spec:
   params:

-    # Iter8 uses a query template template to query Prometheus and compute the value of the metric for every service version.
+    # Iter8 uses a query template template to query Prometheus and compute the value of the metric for every model version.
 Currently, iter8 supports Prometheus as a backend database to observe metrics.
-Please refer to the Prometheus Query Template section below to learn more.
+    # Please refer to the Prometheus Query Template section below to learn more.
     query: (sum(increase(revision_app_request_latencies_sum{service_name=~'.*$name'}[$interval]))or on() vector(0)) / (sum(increase(revision_app_request_latencies_count{service_name=~'.*$name'}[$interval])) or on() vector(0))

   # An metric description; optional